moq-wg/warp-streaming-format/draft-ietf-moq-warp.md

 requires UTF-8 support by decoders.

 ### Render group {#rendergroup}
-Location: TF    Required: Optional   JSON Type: Number
+Location: T    Required: Optional   JSON Type: Number

 An integer specifying a group of tracks which are designed to be rendered together.
 Tracks with the same group number SHOULD be rendered simultaneously,